 Non-small cell lung cancer: Non-small cell lung cancer is an umbrella term for several types of lung cancers that behave in a similar way.
 Non-small cell lung cancers include squamous cell carcinoma, adenocarcinoma and large cell carcinoma.

-What are the stages of Lung Cancer?
+The following are the stages of Lung Cancer:

-Non-small cell lung cancer has four main stages:
+Non-small cell lung cancer consists of four main stages:

-The extensive stage means cancer has spread:
+The extensive stage means cancer has spread to the following parts: